ManagementCore API

 Types

-1. HUMAN Users which are used by humans.
-HUMAN Users usually authenticate themselves via the web portal of the Auth Server using identity provider IdentityProviders such as GitHub OAuth2 or any identity provider that supports OpenID Connect or SAML 2.0 (read more about IdentityProviders here).
+1. HUMAN Users, utilized by humans.
+HUMAN Users primarily authenticate themselves via the web portal of the Auth Server using IdentityProviders such as GitHub OAuth2 or any identity provider that supports OpenID Connect or SAML 2.0 (read more about IdentityProviders here).

 Here is an example of a HUMAN User: